fastforwardlabs/blog_deprecated/_posts/2017-09-26-pp-bibliography.md

 and colleagues.
 Their notes place the research in a historical and conceptual context, so this is in a sense the _least_ technical document in this list.
-But the papers they discuss are academic research, so you'll be grappling with some big ideas (including our favorite: "the probability that a person is dead (i.e., data) given that a shark has bitten the person’s head off (i.e., theory) is 1.
-However, given that a person is dead, the probability that a shark has bitten this person’s head off is very close to zero").
+But the papers they discuss are academic research, so you'll be grappling with some big ideas, including our favorite

+> The probability that a person is dead (i.e., data) given that a shark has
+> bitten the person’s head off (i.e., theory) is 1.
+However, given that a
+> person is dead, the probability that a shark has bitten this person’s head
+> off is very close to zero".

 If you're interested in the algorithmic and computational cutting edge (Hamiltonian Monte Carlo, variational methods, etc.) then we have [a blog post